- Students get paid for their work while also earn credits towards their degree

 The internship / COOP practice must be full time and coincide with the dates of the enrolled semester / summer.
 The schedule agreed with the company must follow its regulations.
-If the offer is for a part time job, then you must notify it so it can be enroll in the corresponding course (INGE/4995).
+If the offer is for a part time job or not industry related, you must notify to be enrollment in the correct course (INGE/INTD/4995).

 After enrolling, you must maintain contact with the course professor who will contact you through the UPR-Mayagüez official e-mail.
 From the start date of classes the professor will send you the required course work and syllabus so it is important that you check your mail regularly.

 The student enrolling in the COOP course must agree to make an appointment with his / her academic advisor to make an evaluation of his / her curriculum.
 In this way, you can ensure that you complete your graduation requirements and how the COOP courses (free elective or professional / technical elective) will be used in your study program.
 Failure to meet this assessment may affect your academic progress or graduation requirements.